mariushobbhahn/mariushobbhahn.github.io/_posts/2022-11-20-second_year_PhD.md

 ## I changed my mind a bit about specialization

-In <a href=’https://www.mariushobbhahn.com/2021-08-22-PhD_1year/’>the previous post</a>, I recommended broadly sticking to the same topic in your Ph.D. since benefits accumulate and you build more expertise.
+In [the previous post](https://www.mariushobbhahn.com/2021-08-22-PhD_1year/), I recommended broadly sticking to the same topic in your Ph.D. since benefits accumulate and you build more expertise.
 I still think this is true but I want to emphasize more that it is a trade-off.

 If you realize that your original research is not as useful as predicted, something else is much more important, someone else has already solved your problem or even if you are just bored with it, you should switch.
 In my personal case, I have come to the conclusion that AI alignment is very important and therefore took the 6-month break to explore it further.
 I’m not exactly sure what will happen afterward but I intend to work mostly on AI safety and alignment in the near future.